 Rebecca Berry, MS, PT, Clinic Director

-In her practice she combines advanced training in NDT and Sensory Integration Theory and Practice as well as expertise in Integrated Playgroups, the ALERT Program, DIR/Floortime and Therapeutic Listening.
+In her practice, she combines advanced training in NDT and Sensory Integration Theory and Practices as well as expertise in Integrated Playgroups, the ALERT Program, DIR/Floortime, and Therapeutic Listening.
 She has co-authored the book, Pathways to Play!
 Combining Sensory Integration and Integrated Playgroups and is the author of Hearts and Hands Together a story of inclusion.

 Diana A. Smith, M.A.-CCC-SLP

 Diana graduated with a Masters in Communicative Disorders from the University of the Pacific in 1989.
 She has been working in pediatrics/early intervention since 1990.
-Diana holds a California state license, American Speech and Hearing Association’s Certificate of Clinical Competence and a Rehabilitative Services Credential.
-She has been and Infant Developmental Specialist for the Regional Center and was an integral part in changing coding and policy to increase services for the 0-3 population.
+Diana holds a California state license, the American Speech and Hearing Association’s Certificate of Clinical Competence, and a Rehabilitative Services Credential.
+She has been an Infant Developmental Specialist for the Regional Center and was an integral part in changing coding and policy to increase services for the 0-3 population.
 Diana is the recipient of 2 ACE awards from the American Speech and Hearing Association’s Continuing Education Board.
-A large part of her continuing education has focused on courses increasing her understanding of the whole child (sensory-motors disorders, oral motor, feeding and nutrition).
+A large part of her continuing education has focused on courses increasing her understanding of the whole child (sensory-motor disorders, oral motor, feeding, and nutrition).
 She is NDT, PROMPT and SCERTS trained and has also received training in Michelle Garcia Winner’s Social Thinking Program and DIR/Floortime.
-Over the past two decades, Diana has worked with a wide variety of children and her areas of specialty are Autism Spectrum Disorders, oral motor speech disorders, auditory processing disorder and social pragmatic language disorders.
+Over the past two decades, Diana has worked with a wide variety of children and her areas of specialty are Autism Spectrum Disorders, oral motor speech disorders, auditory processing disorder, and social pragmatic language disorders.

 Shannon received her Master’s degree in Occupational Therapy from San Jose State University.
 She brings with her experience from a variety of settings, which helps her to incorporate multiple perspectives into her practice.
-Shannon has provided comprehensive therapy to infants, children and adolescents with mild to severe developmental delays due to wide variety of diagnoses.
-She has experience with providing occupational therapy services in out patient hospital rehabilitation, out patient mental health and most recently a private clinic setting.
+Shannon has provided comprehensive therapy to infants, children, and adolescents with mild to severe developmental delays due to a wide variety of diagnoses.
+She has experience with providing occupational therapy services in outpatient hospital rehabilitation, outpatient mental health, and most recently a private clinic setting.
 Shannon’s background consists of providing unique and specialized community-based mental health services to at-risk youth in San Francisco through the Occupational Therapy Training Program.
 Additionally, Shannon continues to expand her knowledge as an occupational therapist through her work in transitional care for older adults.

 Shannon has received post-professional, advanced training in Sensory Integration Theory and Intervention through the USC/WPS professional program.
-Additionally she utilizes numerous therapy approaches including: Handwriting Without Tears, the Alert Program for Self Regulation, Zones of Regulation and Therapeutic Listening.
+Additionally, she utilizes numerous therapy approaches including Handwriting Without Tears, the Alert Program for Self Regulation, Zones of Regulation, and Therapeutic Listening.
 Shannon recently completed an advanced internship training program in the Integrated Play Groups model at DPK.
-She also has experience with development of gross motor and fine motor skills, visual motor and perceptual skill development, and facilitating self-care skills in children.
+She also has experience with the development of gross motor and fine motor skills, visual motor and perceptual skill development, and facilitating self-care skills in children.
 Shannon is passionate about making each relationship unique and creating a safe and intrinsically motivating environment in which children can develop the necessary skills to be active and fulfilled members of their own lives.